 A two-tier kitchen island is constructed just like a traditional island, with a countertop and a second level that is oftentimes used for dining.
 Typically, one tier is bar height (42 inches) and the other is counter height (36 inches), which means you can be busy preparing a gourmet meal while your family and friends sit at the breakfast bar.
 Having another place to sit comes in handy if you entertain often, and it's just the thing for casual meals, too.
 Additionally, it separates the kitchen space from the eating space, while adding some visual interest, too.

 The cons?
-It's probably not the best option if you are looking for a modern, clean design, as the extra tier will interrupt the visual flow.
-Another factor to consider, especially if you are working with a tight budget, is that it might cost more to build-out or install than a traditional island.
+It's probably not the best option if you are looking for a clean design for a modern kitchen, as the extra tier will interrupt the visual flow.
+Another factor to consider, especially if you're a homeowner working with a tight budget, is that it might cost more to build-out or install than a traditional island in your new kitchen.

-With all of that in mind, here are seven two-tier kitchen island ideas that will help you make the best decision for your culinary headquarters.
+With all of that in mind, here are 30 two-tier kitchen island design ideas that will help you make the best decision for your culinary headquarters.

-A two-tier kitchen island can be treated in the same way as a standard island: You don't have to be matchy-matchy with the materials.
+A two-tier kitchen island design can be treated the same way as a standard island: You don't have to be matchy-matchy with the materials.
 The base can look very different from the countertop, something that'll bring instant visual appeal to any cook space.
-For instance, in this kitchen showcased by International Granite and Stone, the marble-inspired quartz countertop looks spot-on with gray wood finishing on the lower tier and dark espresso on the upper tier.
+For instance, in this setup showcased by International Granite and Stone, the marble-inspired quartz countertop looks spot-on with gray wood finishing on the lower tier and dark espresso on the upper tier.